Summer Position

 - Experience working with youth in the outdoors in a volunteer, staff, or professional capacity

-- Must be comfortable living and working in the outdoors including tent camping and hiking over rugged terrain
+- Must be comfortable working in the outdoors all day in all conditions camping and hiking over rugged terrain

 - Preference given to applicants with advanced outdoor skills like backpacking, rock-climbing, map and compass navigation or similar abilities